- Five GCSEs at grade C/4 or above including: English and Maths

 International Baccalaureate: 30+ points with six higher level points in Chemistry and another science subject (Biology, Physics, Psychology or Maths)

-If English is not your first language an IELTS score of 6.5, with no element at lower than 6.0, or equivalent when you start the course is essential.
-English language tuition, delivered by our British Council accredited Centre for English Language Learning (CELL), is available both before and during the course.
+If English is not your first language an IELTS score of 6.5 overall with no less than 6.0 in each band (or equivalent) when you start the course is essential.

 *The third A-level may be in a non-science subject or replaced by AS levels in different subjects, which must be taken at the same sitting as the A-levels.

-The interview will comprise of a structure tests numeracy as well as values and judgement.
+The interview will comprise of a series of structure tests including numeracy as well as values and judgement.

 Work experience: None required